So, my brother and I got very fed up last night with genre.

 Number 1 is pretty self-explanatory.
 Movies make us feel a certain way, and dividing them into how they make us feel just makes sense.
 Especially since most genres that exist already fall into this category.

 Number 2 might require some explanation.
-Every film has the main character change their world view.
+(UPDATE: You can read the post about it here.)
+Many films are driven by the main character changing their world view.
 They start by believing a lie about the world, or having wrong information, and by the end, their world view has shifted.

 - Mystery (feeling: curiously confused)